cocktailpeanut/dalai/docs/README.md

 ### Step 3.
 Run Web UI

-After everything has been installed, run the following command to launch the web UI server:
+After everything has been installed, run the following command to launch the web UI server (Make sure to run in `cmd` and not powershell!):

 ```
-dalai serve
+npx dalai serve
 ```

 and open http://localhost:3000 in your browser.
 Have fun!